-- Select "Scripts and Resources".
-Select View=>Jupyter.
+- Select "Configure Workspace" and then Jupyter=>Launch Jupyter Server.
 This will launch Jupyter notebook server from the "work" directory.

 - Read-only - This cell will not be editable by the student.
 Before auto-grading this cell will be replaced by the original cell in case student submission has any changes to this cell.

 - Auto grader tests - This cell is identified as a test block.
 The student will not be able to edit the cell.
 When you select it, you will be asked to specify a name and points associated with that cell.
 When auto grading is executed, if an assertion is triggered in this cell, the student will be assigned maximum points for this item, 0 otherwise

 3. After you have created the notebook, you can select Jupyter=>Release Notebook(s).
 You will be presented with a dialogbox shown below.
 Select the options as follows -